kenll99minecart/kenll99minecart.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I'm a second year Master of Philosophy (Mphil) student majoring in bioengineering at the [Hong Kong University of Science and Technology](https://cbe.hkust.edu.hk/), supervised by [**Prof. Henry Lam**](https://seng.hkust.edu.hk/about/people/faculty/henry-hei-ning-lam).
-My current research interest lies in developing machine learning methods to elucidate the complex biological systems through mass spectrometry-based proteomics, but I am enthusiatics against different machine learning tools to aid biologists for the discovery of numerous biological phenonmenon.
+My current research interest lies in developing machine learning methods to elucidate the complex biological systems through mass spectrometry-based proteomics, but I am enthusiatic against different machine learning tools to aid biologists for the discovery of numerous biological phenonmenon.

-During my undergraduate studies, I embarked in the journey of numerous research projects, including the [iGEM competition](https://2021.igem.org/Team:HKUST), research internship projects on developing machine learning pipeline for immune cell activity and integrating machine learning with portable Electrical Impedance Tomography.
-[Full CV](assets/pdf/Resume.pdf)
+During my undergraduate studies, I embarked in the journey of numerous research projects, including the [iGEM competition](https://2021.igem.org/Team:HKUST), research internship projects on developing machine learning pipeline/model for immune cell activity and medical image analysis with portable Electrical Impedance Tomography.
+[Full CV](assets/pdf/Resume_Full.pdf)

 I am always open for collaborations!
 Please feel free to reach me or email me.